Special Mission Processor

 On 26-27 June, SOFWERX, in concert with the United States Special Operations Command (USSOCOM), Program Executive Office Fixed Wing (PEO-FW) is conducting a Capability Assessment Event (CAE) to identify current and near future state Special Mission Processors (SMP) for consideration and potential use by the AC/MC-130J programs.

 The SMP is the AC/MC-130J central processing component for integration of Special Operation Forces (SOF) unique, tactical mission systems onto the aircraft.
-PEO-FW is looking for near production ready, open architecture solutions that provide capability improvements to potentially replace the current SMP’s.
-There is the potential to replace 2-each SMPs on up to 94 AC/MC-130J aircraft (188 total SMPs).
+PEO-FW is looking for near production ready, open architecture solutions that provide capability improvements to potentially replace the current SMPs.
+There is the potential to replace the current 2-each SMPs on up to 94 AC/MC-130J aircraft plus spares.
 This Sources Sought Synopsis serves dually as notification of the intent to research the feasibility of an agreement under 10 U. S. Code, Section 2371b and/or Section 2371b(f), and as notice of pre-solicitation activities IAW FAR 5.204.

 Desired SMP Technical Attributes